 You may have read recently about a new federal order put in place by the USDA prohibiting the importation of all Buxus, Ilex, and Euonymus species from Canada until further notice.
 Perhaps you are wondering why this might be.
 The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) confirmed the introduction of an invasive pest, the box tree moth (Cydalima perspectalis), into the continental United States via nursery plants imported from Ontario, Canada.
 The goal of this order is to work towards containing and eradicating this damaging pest.

 Why is it so important to act quickly to do whatever we can to minimize the spread of this insect?
-If the box tree moth is left unchecked it has the potential to significantly damage and even kill boxwood plants.
-The caterpillars do feed mostly on boxwood but can also damage related species, like Ilex and Euonymus for example.
-They start by feeding on foliage but if infestations get heavy enough to defoliate an entire plant, the larvae will also feed on the bark which can lead to girdling of the plant and eventually death.
+If the box tree moth is left unchecked, it has the potential to significantly damage and even kill boxwood plants.
+The caterpillars feed primarily on boxwood but can also harm related species, like Ilex and Euonymus.
+They start by feeding on foliage, but if infestations get heavy enough to defoliate an entire plant, the larvae will also feed on the bark, which can lead to girdling of the plant and eventually death.

 - USDA Pest Alert

 - Canadian Blog Article on Identifying Box Tree Moth

 - Preliminary Options for Managing Box Tree Moth

 You should also report your findings if you suspect that you have found box tree moth.
 Contact your local extension office or State Plant Regulatory Offical.
 To locate an Extension near you, visit the USDA website at www.nifa.usda.gov/Extension.
 For a list of State Plant Regulatory Officials go to the National Plant Board website at www.nationalplantboard.org/membership.